Software Tools and Resources

 - Graphics Gems Repository - the on-line repository for the code and errata for the Graphics Gems series of books (from Academic Press).
 This series focusses on short to medium length pieces of code which perform a wide variety of tasks.

-- Geometric Tools - has many bits of code, including a quaternion tutorial and code, animation information, image analysis, etc.
+- Geometric Tools - has many bits of code and tutorials, including a quaternion tutorial and code, animation information, image analysis, etc.

 - 3D Object Intersection page - for object/object intersection algorithm links.